hkuennemann/GitHub-BA_MSc/README.md

   - 📸 `Deep-learing classification`: I developed and optimized deep learning models to classify business photos from the Yelp dataset.
 This included training a deep neural network, addressing overfitting issues, defining and evaluating a convolutional neural network (CNN), and applying transfer learning with pre-trained models to enhance performance.
 The task aimed to compare model accuracies and losses to identify the best approach for photo classification.

-  - 💬 `Deep-learning sentiment analysis (🌟)`: Here, I worked on classifying Tweets into emotions using deep learning techniques, including RNN and LSTM models.
+  - 💬 `Deep-learning sentiment analysis`: Here, I worked on classifying Tweets into emotions using deep learning techniques, including RNN and LSTM models.
 I compared their performance with pretrained word embeddings, BERT models, and state-of-the-art LLMs from Cohere.
 The focus was on evaluating model complexity and embedding impact on classification accuracy, optimizing performance through fine-tuning, and finding the most effective model and embedding combination for emotion classification.

   - 🩸 `BloodCell AI (🌟)`: In this final project, I focused on identifying and classifying blood cell subtypes such as Eosinophils, Lymphocytes, Monocytes, and Neutrophils.
 Using Convolutional Neural Networks (CNNs) as a baseline, I implemented advanced models, fine-tuned hyperparameters, and explored Transfer Learning with pre-trained models and Vision Transformers (ViTs).
 The aim was to achieve robust and accurate diagnostics for blood cell classification through rigorous data handling and model optimization.